Blog

 Open Source React Native App Examples

-Want to study real React Native code?
+Want to study real code?
 Beyond the apps listed above, these open-source projects and sample apps are worth exploring:

-Awesome React Native — A curated list of React Native libraries, tools, and sample apps on GitHub.
+Awesome React Native: A curated list of libraries, tools, and sample apps on GitHub.
 One of the most popular developer resources in the ecosystem.

-React-Native-Apps — A collection of open source React Native and Expo apps, curated by Gant Laborde of Infinite Red.
+React-Native-Apps: A collection of open-source apps built with the framework and Expo, curated by Gant Laborde of Infinite Red.
 Each project includes source code you can clone and study.

-Expo Snack — An online IDE where you can run React Native projects instantly in the browser, on iOS, or Android with no local setup.
+Expo Snack: An online IDE where you can run projects instantly in the browser, on iOS, or Android.
+No local setup needed.
 Great for prototyping and studying sample code.

 React Native App Ideas for Your Next Project